 Will I receive a bill?

 Billing statements are produced on a monthly basis for any student with an outstanding balance.
-Effective October 2007, billing statements will be produced in electronic format only.
 You will receive an e-mail via your USD e-mail address when a new electronic billing statement is available.
 USD students may access their most recent billing activity, including total amount due and payment options, at any time by logging into the USD MySanDiego Portal.
-Undergraduate and Graduate Students may click on the One Stop Services Tab and Law Students click on the Law Student tab.
-Under the My Student Account Channel, click on “View my bill”.
+Undergraduate and Graduate Students may click on the One Stop Services Tab and Law Students click on the Law Student tab Under the My Student Account Channel, click on “View my bill”.

 Will my parents receive a bill?

 New charges (e.g., parking fines, library fines) may be assessed at any time during the semester, and it is the student’s responsibility to remit payment in a timely manner, whether or not he/she has received a bill for those charges.
-Failure to do so may result in a $150 late payment fee.
+Failure to do so may result in a monthly interest late payment fee of 0.833% on the past due balance.
+The monthly percentage of .833 is calculated by dividing the 10% APR by 12 months.
 If your billing address changes, you must update your address online to ensure receipt of important student account-related information.

 When is my bill due?

 Payment must be received, not postmarked, by the close of business on the payment deadline date.
 For more information on dates and deadlines please view the Dates and Deadlines web page.
-Failure to make acceptable payment arrangements or failure to appropriately defer payment based on certified USD financial aid prior to these deadlines may result in the assessment of $150 late payment fee, cancellation of current course enrollment, and the denial of transcript release, diploma release, and future course enrollment privileges.
+Failure to make acceptable payment arrangements or failure to appropriately defer payment based on certified USD financial aid prior to these deadlines may result in the assessment of a .833% monthly interest late payment fee, cancellation of current course enrollment, and the denial of transcript release, diploma release, and future course enrollment privileges.

 What shall I do if my account balance appears to be wrong?